golliher/gotator/README.md

 changes to config.yaml and pulls them in without a restart.
 This can be useful for swapping out program files for a running gotator.

 Also note, go-rotator itself listens for HTTP requests.
-At present these requests are not authenticated and the port is not configurable.
-The port is 8080.

 Pull requests are welcome.
 I intend to improve both when I get the time.
 I work on this only over morning coffee.